 From April 2021, the minimum wage rate for 16 and 17 year olds was increased to £4.62 an hour.

-The current national minimum wage, living wage, and previous rates are shown below.
+The current national minimum wage, living wage, and new rates from April 2022 are shown below.

 To check if you’re paying the correct minimum or living wage to your employees, you can use the government’s national minimum wage calculator.